WTVL-CD: History

-Originally licensed to Dalton, Georgia, WDNN started broadcasting in May 1989.
+Originally licensed to Dalton, Georgia, the station started broadcasting in May 1992 as W47BA.
 The station was created to serve the community through locally produced programs.
 The staff initially consisted of Doug Jensen, Doug Smith, Sherry Wein and James Logan.

-In the spring of 1993, WDNN started a daily newscast called NewsWatch 10.
-It was at that time that Calvin Means and three reporters joined the WDNN team.
+In the spring of 1993, W47BA started a daily newscast called NewsWatch 10.
+It was at that time that Calvin Means and three reporters joined the news team.
 The station grew from being on one cable system to four systems that cover Northwest Georgia.
 WDNN then added WLFW, WRNG, and WDGA to broadcast their programs over the air.
 WDGA-CD had been affiliated with the Spanish-language network Azteca América until December 1, 2012, when it became an affiliate of Heartland.

-Following the FCC incentive auction of 2016–17, WDNN had to begin moving out of digital channel 49, which it did in 2020.
-As part of the same process WDGA-CD was moved to channel 30.
+Following the FCC incentive auction of 2016–17, WDNN had to begin moving off digital channel 49, which it did in 2020.
+As part of the same process, WDGA-CD was moved to channel 30.

 In late 2018, WDNN and WDGA were purchased by Troy Hall for $500,000.

 In December 2024, it was announced that Troy Hall would part ways with WDNN and WDGA and sell the stations to Gray Media for $835,000.

+On December 18, 2025, WDNN changed its call sign to WTVL-CD.

+In February 2026, WTVL-CD became a Telemundo affiliate.

 Local programming

-WDNN-CD airs sports programming, such as high school soccer and a show called Sports Zone which started in 2009, alongside an annual Christmas special.
+Prior to the switch to Telemundo, WDNN-CD aired sports programming, such as high school soccer and a show called Sports Zone which started in 2009, alongside an annual Christmas special.